Research area

 To maintain the planet’s resilience, it will be crucial to understand how to leverage the adaptive and transformative capacities of both humans and nature in intertwined and increasingly global social-ecological systems.

-To advance this young research field, we need to apply both existing methods and theories, as well as developing new ones.
+To advance this young research field, we need to both apply existing methods and theories, as well as develop new ones.

 This theme will be an incubator for novel research ideas and a meeting place for different disciplines and perspectives.
 The goal is to understand and support the human capacity to navigate life in the Anthropocene.